runemalm/OpenDDD.NET/README.md

 ## Example Code

-You can find example code and usage scenarios in the [PowerIAM](https://github.com/poweriam) project, which is an open-source identity and access management system built using OpenDDD.NET.
+You can find example code in the project templates described above.
+We'll also link to other apps and projects built using OpenDDD.NET as they are built and made available by the community.

 ## Release History